Can a smartphone app help end HIV in young gay men?

 Summary

-This study tests a mobile app called HealthMPowerment (HMP) designed to help young men who have sex with men (ages 15-24) start HIV prevention (PrEP) or stay on treatment.
-1,500 participants will either get the app right away or after a delay.
-Researchers will check if the app improves PrEP use and viral suppression over 12 months.
+This study tests a mobile app called HealthMPowerment (HMP) designed to help young gay and bisexual men (ages 15-24) either start HIV prevention (PrEP) or stay on HIV treatment.
+About 1500 participants will get the app right away or after a delay.
+Researchers will see if the app improves PrEP use and viral suppression over 12 months.

 Get updates